apache/cordova-docs/README.md

    `crowdin-cli export`

    This command collect latest translations and made them available for downloading.
 Without that command, the translation which you would download would be stalled.
-   Be careful with this command, since Crowdin implement throttling and allow you export content not faster then 1 time in 30 minutes, or so.
+   Be careful with this command, since Crowdin implement throttling and allow you export content not faster than 1 time in 30 minutes, or so.
 2. Download content for you language.
 I will use Russian as example.

    `crowdin-cli download -l ru -o ru.zip`